 The authority may periodically sell the authority's salvage or surplus personal property by competitive bid or auction.
-Salvage or surplus personal property may be offered as individual items
+Salvage or surplus personal property may be offered as individual items or in lots at the authority's discretion.

 201.099 Trade-In for New Property.